CZ-NIC/fred-docs/EPPReference/CommandStructure/List/Prepare.rst

-The response data element (``<resData>``) contains a single child element ``<fred:infoResponse>`` which declares the ``fred`` :doc:`namespace and schema </EPPReference/SchemasNamespaces/index>` and it contains the following child elements:
+The response data element (``<resData>``) contains a single child element ``<fred:infoResponse>`` which declares the ``fred`` :doc:`namespace and schema </EPPReference/SchemasNamespaces/index>` and it contains the following child element:

 * ``<fred:count>`` **(1)** – the count of prepared items as :term:`xs:unsignedLong`.